Hurricane Wilma: The Bahamas and Bermuda

-On Bermuda, Hurricane Wilma produced wind gusts of 51 mph.
+In Bermuda, Hurricane Wilma produced wind gusts of 51 mph.
 The strongest winds on the island were short-lived due to the hurricane's fast forward motion at the time.
 The hurricane disrupted the flight path of migratory birds, resulting in an unusual increase in frigatebird sightings around the island.

 Aftermath

-Due to the hurricanes' widespread damage, the World Meteorological Organization retired the name "Wilma" in April 2006, at the 28th session of the regional hurricane committee.
-The name was replaced with "Whitney" on the naming list for the 2011 season.

 Mexico

 In Mexico, residents and tourists staying in shelters faced food shortages in Wilma's immediate aftermath.
 There were 10 community kitchens set up across Cancún, each capable of feeding 1,500 people every day.
 Local and federal troops quelled looting and rioting in Cancún.
 While Cancún's airport was closed to the public, stranded visitors filled taxis and buses to Mérida, Yucatán.
 Located 320 km from Cancún, Mérida was the region's closest functioning airport.
 Most hotels in Cozumel, Isla Mujeres, and the Riviera Maya were largely reopened by early January 2006.
 The resorts in Cancún took longer to reopen, but most were operational by Wilma's one-year anniversary.

 On November 28, Mexico declared a disaster area for 9 of Quintana Roo's 11 municipalities – Benito Juárez, Cozumel, Felipe Carrillo Puerto, Isla Mujeres, Lázaro Cárdenas, Othon P. Blanco, and Solidaridad.
-Mexico's development bank – Nacional Financiera – provided financial assistance for businesses affected by Wilma and Stan through a $400 million fund (MXN, US$38 million).
+Mexico's development bank – Nacional Financiera – provided financial assistance to businesses affected by Wilma and Stan through a $400 million fund (MXN, US$38 million).
 Quintana Roo's state government began a temporary work program for residents whose jobs were impacted by the hurricane.
 The Mexican Red Cross provided food, water, and health care to residents affected by the hurricane.
 The agency also distributed emergency supplies, such as mosquito nets, plastic sheeting, and hygiene supplies.